-The Identity Theft Resource Center (ITRC) reported a 44% increase in the number of data breaches for 2017.
-About 1,600 data breaches exposed nearly 179 million records.
-That number included a little over 14 million credit card numbers.
-Unfortunately, credit card fraud is the most common type of identity theft, followed by tax-related or employment fraud, phone or utilities fraud, and bank fraud.
+The number of data breaches continues to rise exponentially each year, and unfortunately, credit card fraud is one of the most common results of data theft.
+This is followed by tax-related or employment fraud, phone or utilities fraud, and bank fraud.

 As a business, you must take steps to protect the information you handle every day, whether that’s information about your customers, staff, or business partners.
 If you don’t protect that sensitive data, the risk of being involved in a data breach runs higher.
 It’s best to be proactive and decrease that risk by securely shredding your documents.
-Not only are shredded documents harder to reconstruct, but a professional shredding service can ensure that other people don’t see or come in contact with those documents.
+With professional shredding services like those provided by PROSHRED®️ Washington D.C., not only are shredded documents harder to reconstruct, but a professional shredding service can ensure that other people don’t see or come in contact with those documents.

 Businesses have a legal obligation to protect client and employee privacy by destroying confidential information.
 By using secure document shredding services, you comply with laws such as FACTA, HIPAA, HITECH, AND GLBA.

-- The Health Insurance Portability and Accountability Act (HIPPA): This act requires that healthcare industry professionals properly transmit, share, or discard health information responsibly.
+The Health Insurance Portability and Accountability Act (HIPAA): This act requires that healthcare industry professionals properly transmit, share, or discard health information responsibly.

 When your business gets rid of papers that are no longer needed, you’ll be able to free up a lot of space in storage, filing cabinets, shelves, and desks.
 If you work in a confidentiality-heavy sector, as many do in Washington, D.C., it makes it a lot easier to keep that “clean desk” policy, too.
 Having too many stacks of paper lying around the office can also turn into a fire hazard if left unchecked.
 Instead of waiting until your filing cabinets are bursting at the seams, you can use a shredding service to remove old documents when they’re out of date and not needed any longer.

-If you’re searching for secure document shredding in Washington D.C., contact PROSHRED®️ Washington D.C.
+If you’re searching for secure Washington D.C. document shredding, contact PROSHRED®️ Washington D.C.
 Our local operators service areas including Greenbelt/College Park, Silver Spring, Bethesda, Largo, and many more.
-Learn more about our services and service areas by contacting us online, or you can call 301-652-0005.
-If you’ve got paper to shred, we’re here to help.
+Learn more about our services and service areas by contacting us online, or you can give us a call.
+If you’ve got paper to shred or information to protect, we’re here to help!